-When changing the password make sure you’re using strong and unique password.
+When changing the password make sure you’re using a strong and unique password.
 Having a strong password is the most important thing you can do to secure your account.
 Often a strong password has at least 16 characters, use at least one uppercase letter, one lowercase letter, one number and one special character.

 Change Your User Password

 To change your user’s account password run the